 - Results affirm the promise of omega-3s for protecting overall cardiovascular health.

 New trial adds congestive heart failure to list of omega-3 benefits

-The authors of the new study recruited 6,975 people diagnosed with chronic heart failure and randomly assigned them to take either 1 gram of omega-3s (contained in fish oil capsules) daily or placebo capsules (GISSI-HF 2008).
+The authors of the new study recruited 6,975 people diagnosed with chronic heart failure and randomly assigned them to take either 1 gram of omega-3s from fish oil capsules, or placebo capsules, daily (GISSI-HF 2008).

 Chronic heart failure (CHF) is a life-threatening condition in which the heart can no longer pump enough blood to the rest of the body.

 After nearly four years, people in the fish oil group were 8 percent less likely to have been admitted to hospital or to have died, compared with the members of the placebo group.